LERCAutomation/DataExtractor-UserGuide/introduction/introduction.rst

 .. figure:: figures/UserInterface.png
 	:align: center

-	the Data Extractor Tool menu
+	The Data Extractor tool interface

-Data layers for the tool can be contained in an SQL Express database or as GIS layers in the interface.
-When running an extraction, the tool uses a preloaded GIS layer in the associated SQL database to find the boundary for each partner and extract the records which intersect with this boundary.
-The attributes for each partner in the GIS layer define which of the available data layers will be extracted.
+Data layers for the tool can be contained in an SQL Server database or as GIS layers loaded in the GIS application.
+When running an extraction the tool uses a loaded GIS layer, also preloaded into the associated SQL database, to find the boundary for each partner and extract the records which fall within with this boundary.
+The attributes for each partner in the GIS layer define which of the available data layers will be extracted and in which format.
 Extracts are saved in a predefined location, and a log file is kept that records the steps of each extraction.
 The process is discussed in this document in more detail in the section on :doc:`using the tool <../execute/execute>`.

 Defining the way that extractions should be carried out, the output that they generate and the layers that can potentially be included is done via a configuration document written in XML.
 Using this document the user can configure all the parts of the extraction, for example:

 * The name of the geographic layer containing the partner boundaries, and its key columns.
-* The location of the SQL server file DNS.
+* The location of the SQL Server file DNS (defining the connection details for the database).
 * The location of the output folder.
 * For each data layer, a detailed definition of what information should be returned from it.
 * Details on the display and labelling of output from individual data layers where relevant.